PoCInnovation/Workshops/software/19.Socket.io/README.md

 ##### Retrieve html input components

 In `chat.ts`, you will create two constants variables:
-* form_data: get element form by id on your html page.
+- `form_data`: get element `form` by his id on your html page.
-* input_data: get element input by id on your html page.
+- `input_data`: get element `input` by his id on your html page.

-Second step:
+##### Send message
-* Listen to the event submit button.
+- Make your button listen to the event `submit` .
-* Create a `message` variable that gets the data from your input.
+- Create a `message` variable to store the data from your input.
-* Print content message with console.log().
+- Log the content.
-* Call emit_data to sent `message`.
+- Call `emit_data` to send the `message`.
-* Established input in Null.
+- Update input's value to an empty string.

-* Tips: to get value of your data_input cast your variable with `HTMLInputElement`.
+> :bulb: To get value from `data_input`, cast your variable to `HTMLInputElement`.

-Go to your console on your shell and watch if you receive the message when you click on the button `Send`.
+>
+> :warning: It's necessary to always update the input value with an empty string to doesn't keep the previous value.

+You should see the message logged in your terminal after you have clicked the button `Send`

-#### Resources :
+#### Resources
 - [Socket listener](https://socket.io/docs/v4/index.html)
 - [Cast Variable](https://www.typescripttutorial.net/typescript-tutorial/type-casting/)

 ## Step 06 - Print Data in Your Browser Console

-Having our message on your shell is great but receive your message in your browser console is better.
+See our message on our shell is cool but see our message in our browser's console is better.

-In your server `index.ts` changed the sending of sockets.
+In your backend, change the way of sockets' sending to send the received message to **everyone**.
-Make sure that everyone can receive the message.

-* Change your socket.emit of your file `index.ts`for send socket to all clients in the current namespace except the sender.
+- Change your `socket.emit` in `index.ts` to send `socket` to all clients in the current namespace __except to the sender__.

-Now, if you submit message and look your console browser you must see your message.
+Now, if you submit a message and look to the browser's console: you should see your message.

-#### Resources :
+#### Resources
 - [Socket Client](https://socket.io/docs/v4/client-socket-instance/)
 - [Type of emit Socket](https://socket.io/docs/v3/emit-cheatsheet/index.html)